codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 If you have familiarized yourself with the different installation options, here's a deep dive into the architecture and components of the different options.

 ## Codefresh On-premises platform architecture
-The diagram shows a high-level view of the Codefresh On-premises environment, and the core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.
+The diagram shows a high-level view of the Codefresh On-premises environment, and its core components.

 {% include
 image.html